7. QGIS GUI

 Configure the 3D map view settings.

 In the 3D Configuration window there are various options to fine-tune the 3D scene:

-Elevation: Raster layer to be used for generation of the terrain.
-This layer must contain a band that represents elevation.
+Elevation: Raster or mesh layer to be used for generation of the terrain.
+The raster layer must contain a band that represents elevation.
 For a mesh layer, the Z values of the vertices are used.

 Vertical scale: Scale factor for vertical axis.
 Increasing the scale will exaggerate the height of the landforms.

 Tile resolution: How many samples from the terrain raster layer to use for each tile.
 A value of 16px means that the geometry of each tile will consist of 16x16 elevation samples.
 Higher numbers create more detailed terrain tiles at the expense of increased rendering complexity.

 Skirt height: Sometimes it is possible to see small cracks between tiles of the terrain.
 Raising this value will add vertical walls (“skirts”) around terrain tiles to hide the cracks.

 Offset: moves the terrain up or down, e.g. to adjust its elevation with respect to the ground level of other objects in the scene.